wedesoft/arduino-sainsmart/README.md

 [![Sunfounder Rollpaw gripper](rollpaw.jpg)][15]

-Altogether the equipment cost is about 200£ (excluding the PC required to communicate with the Arduino board).
+Altogether the equipment cost is about 200£.
+Furthermore you need a PC with a USB port.

 ## software build